 Skip to main content

-This paper presents a differential compact power divider realized with a single-inductor footprint in a silicon-germanium (SiGe) back-end-of-line (BEOL) technology for D-band applications.
-Conventional differential transmission lines (TLs) suffer from parasitic coupling, losses, and area inefficiency.
-By synthesizing the TLs with lumped components, the proposed design achieves low area occupation, while reducing the inductor dimensions.
-An analysis confirms the design choice and discuss the selection of the isolation impedance.
-Three different structures are fabricated and measured to validate the proposed divider with a back-to-back balun configuration is employed to de-embed the loss.
-This differential divider achieves a minimum loss of 0.35 dB at 166 GHz and 90 μm × 65 μm of area occupation, resulting, to the best knowledge of the authors, in the smallest differential power divider demonstrated at D-band to date.
+This paper presents a differential compact power divider realized with a single-inductor footprint in the back-end-of-line (BEOL) of IHP SG13S technology for D-band applications.
+Power dividers based on conventional differential transmission lines (TLs) suffer from parasitic coupling, losses, and excessive silicon area.
+By synthesizing the TLs with lumped components, the proposed design achieves compact footprint.
+The analysis confirms the design choice and the selection of the isolation impedance.
+Three different structures are fabricated and measured to validate the proposed divider.
+This differential divider achieves a minimum loss of 0.35 dB at 166 GHz and only 90µm × 65µm of silicon area, resulting in, to the best knowledge of the authors, the smallest differential power divider demonstrated at D-band to date.